bew-hari/human-practice-test/README.md

 # Word Stem Frequency Analyzer

 The Word Stem Frequency Analyzer is a web app that performs word stem frequency analysis on a user supplied text document.
+See http://wordfrequencyanalyzer.herokuapp.com/ for the live application.

 ### Overview